tkareine/jekyll-minibundle/README.md

 ## Known caveats

-The plugin does not work with Jekyll's incremental rebuild feature (Jekyll option `--incremental`).
+1. The plugin does not work with Jekyll's incremental rebuild feature (Jekyll option `--incremental`).

+2. `ministamp` tag does not interpret Liquid variables, as the tag just takes in string literals.
+Improving this would require new syntax for tag arguments.

 ## License